Biologists in slow and steady race to help North America’s largest and rarest tortoise species

 “Each and every day we’re learning more and more about the Bolson tortoise’s natural history,” Phillips said.

-The goal is to build a robust captive population that can be used as a source for future releases into the wild.
+The goal is to build a robust captive population that can be used as a source for future releases into the wild — both in the U.S. and Mexico.
 That work will include getting state and federal permits to release tortoises outside of the enclosures on Turner lands.

+Those released Friday hit the ground crawling, wandering through clumps of grass and around desert scrub as the Fra Cristobal mountain range loomed in the distance.

+It made for a perfect scene as one of the tortoises headed off toward the western edge of the pen, its shadow trailing behind.
+It was a moment that Wiese and her team have been working toward for years.